axelguilmin/CountryPicker/README.md

 /// The nav bar title to show on picker view picker.pickerTitle = "Select a Country"

+/// The section title to show for the users current location picker.currentLocationTitle = "Current Location"

 /// The default current location, if region cannot be determined.
 Defaults to US picker.defaultCountryCode = "US"